 - Use the 24 hour rule for purchasing items (guarantee it will help you spend less and save more & have less buyer’s remorse)

 - Save your loose change

 - Try to save 10-20% out of each check (again if that is too much- start smaller: change, rounding up to the nearest dollar, etc.)

 - Save your tax refund!

 For more individualized tips on starting your savings, come and talk to one of our Personal Financial Managers or attend our Budgeting without Tears class.

 Preparing Finances for Deployment

 - Gather key estate-planning documentation such as your will.
-If you need assistance with this, contact the JAG legal affairs office on base.
+If you need assistance with this, contact the JAG legal office on base.

 - Grant a power of attorney to your spouse or other family member who will be handling the finances.

 - Update your beneficiary designations on your insurance and retirement accounts.